AriRice/Leiothlypis_first_chapter/README.md

     11.1.
 Run the "Step_11_filter_everything_else.sh" script.

 # Phylogenies and whole-genome stats
+1. Delete the sex chromosomes in the 06_phylogenies_and_summstats folder.

-1. Excecute Step_01_phylostats_50kbp.r in R. This will write an array job submission script (phylo50kbp_array.sh) and 3 helper files in /06_phylogenies_and_summstats/.
+2. Excecute Step_01_phylostats_50kbp.r in R. This will write an array job submission script (phylo50kbp_array.sh) and 3 helper files in /06_phylogenies_and_summstats/.

-2. Go to this folder and add 4 more R scripts (calculate_windows, create_fasta, create_fasta_from_vcf, and window_stat_calculations).
+3. Go to this folder and add 4 more R scripts (calculate_windows, create_fasta, create_fasta_from_vcf, and window_stat_calculations).
 No need to modify them.

    2.1.
 Add popmap_phylo.txt to this folder.

    2.2.
 Add a subfolder called "windows".

-3. Execute phylo50kbp_array.sh.
+4. Execute phylo50kbp_array.sh.
 This'll take awhile (at least 1 day).

-4. Run both parts of Step 04 in interactive sessions, then transfer tree files to local computer.
+5. Run both parts of Step 04 in interactive sessions, then transfer tree files to local computer.